-Natalie believes an assessment is only as good as the plan of action it sets in motion.
+Natalie believes a dyslexia assessment is only as good as the plan of action it sets in motion.
 Her comprehensive assessments have a problem solving approach guided by two goals: 1. empower parents by demystifying each child's learning profile and provide a detailed plan to address weaknesses; 2. establish a concrete starting point for intervention by identifying the specific gaps in each child's knowledge.

-Phonological awareness, phonological memory, rapid naming, oral reading, phonics, decoding, sight words, spelling, letter formation, written expression
+Natalie assesses all aspects of literacy, including phonological awareness, phonological memory, rapid naming, oral reading fluency, comprehension, phonics, decoding, sight words, spelling, and handwriting.

 Natalie Powell has our highest recommendation for academic assessment (language arts) and educational therapy for dyslexia.
 Our daughter is a bright and articulate third grader that has struggled with reading and spelling.
 Natalie came recommended by our pediatrician.
 Natalie’s language arts assessment begins with a comprehensive record review and detailed questions for the parent/caregiver.
 The assessment took place at two one-and-a-half hour sessions.
 Natalie creates a caring, supportive, no-pressure testing environment.
 Our daughter really enjoyed the assessment and testing process, which is a testament to the atmosphere that Natalie creates.
 The language arts assessment confirmed that our daughter has dyslexia.
 The assessment report was fantastic: detailed, but with actionable, easy-to-understand recommendations.
 After the assessment, we met with Natalie to discuss the results, and develop a shared game plan for using the results to help our daughter.
 Following our meeting with Natalie, she joined us for a meeting with our daughter’s teachers to share the assessment, and answer questions about dyslexia.
 Natalie is competent, confident, and a phenomenal resource for understanding learning differences.
 We appreciate that in both the assessment recommendations, and in educational therapy, Natalie focuses on preserving, and enhancing, the strengths of your individual child.
 Natalie empowers our daughter to overcome the hurdles presented by her dyslexia and encourages her to pursue her passions (science and art).
 We could not be more fortunate to have Natalie on our daughter’s team!"